Su-Terry/Judge/README.md

 **It doesn't matter if you use the cout object.
 (It will not cause WA)** \
 But *BE CARE* for something like **system** or **assert** that consumes lots of time.

-What if the Judge told me something like "there is a latest version"
----
-Just re-download it, everything will be fine.

 What if I got WA and I want to look up the test data
 ---
 The test datas are in the "io/" folder